-This Thursday Google announced the launch of their cloud-based node engine service for Ethereum developers and projects.
+This Thursday Google announced the launch of their cloud-based blockchain node engine service for Ethereum developers and projects.

 Google’s product, formally known as Blockchain Node Engine, is a “fully managed service,” which means clients won’t need to employ separate teams to operate or keep an eye on their nodes.
 Instead, the company says that they will “actively monitor the nodes and restart them if anything goes wrong.